Stochastic epidemic models with varying infectivity and waning immunity: Introduction

 Using random infectivity and susceptibility functions allows us to build a very general model which is both versatile and tractable.
-It captures the effect of a progressive loss of immunity when this loss is allowed to be very different from one individual to another.
-The integral equations that we obtain to describe the large population limit of our model are both compact and extremely general, since most epidemic model with homogeneous mixing and a fixed population size can be written under this form, no matter how many compartments are considered.
-The consequences of the variability of susceptibility on the endemic threshold have received very little attention in the literature, despite some profound implications which we outline in the present work.
+It captures the effect of a progressive loss of immunity, and this loss is allowed to be different from one individual to another.
+The integral equations that we obtain to describe the large population limit of our model are both compact and extremely general, since most epidemic models with homogeneous mixing and a closed population can be written in this form.
+The effect of the variability of susceptibility on the endemic threshold has received very little attention in the literature, despite some profound implications which we outline in the present work.
 The fact that the threshold depends on the harmonic mean of the susceptibility reached after an infection shows that the heterogeneity of immune responses in real populations should not be neglected in public health decisions.
 Similarly, the variability of the immune response after vaccination (both in time and between individuals) should affect the efficacy of vaccination policies in non-trivial ways, although these questions are outside the scope of the present work.